butterflysly53/Earthquake_Info/README.md

   Some older earthquake details are already stored in database. (see past earthquake section)

-  Besides that Users can share their earthquake experience(if they encounter any) by fiilling up the `Form` atttached with the website's Home Page.
+  Besides that Users can share their earthquake experience(if they encounter any) by filling up the `Form` attached with the website's Home Page.
-  That details will autometically get registered in the database And the newly entered place will be diplayed in the Map.
+  That details will automatically get registered in the database And the newly entered place will be displayed in the Map.

   #### To-Do: